 WHAT LEVEL OF INTERNATIONAL SUPPORT WILL BE NEEDED IN EMDEs?

 Many EMDEs will require significant international support to meet their stated climate objectives, known as conditional climate finance needs.
-In fact, 47% of stated climate finance needs are conditional on international support, and just 15% are unconditional, or expected to come from domestic public sources.
-For the remaining 38% of needs, the NDCs did not specify if the finance would be provided domestically or obtained externally.
+For EMDEs, 36% of stated climate finance needs are conditional on international support, and just 12% are unconditional, or expected to come from domestic public sources.
+For the remaining 52% of needs for EMDEs, the NDCs did not specify if the finance would be provided domestically or obtained externally.
 However, given the scale of climate finance needs compared to limited domestic resources in many countries, it is highly likely that significant international support will be required.

 As shown in the figure below, more than half of stated needs are contingent on international support in many regions, including sub-Saharan Africa, the Middle East, and North Africa, East Asia and the Pacific, and Central Asia and Eastern Europe.